Skip to content

 Legal and conveyancing

-Solicitors on both sides handle searches, contract review, lease checks, and transfer of funds between buyer, seller, and lender.
+Solicitors for both sides run the searches, review the contract, check the leases, and move the funds between buyer, seller, and lender.

 8. 08